Prodeveder/ProfielPal/README.md

    - Implement secure session management using secure cookies.

 ## Deployment

-Deploy the web app on a secure server with HTTPS to ensure data integrity and confidentiality.
+The web app will be deployedon a secure server with HTTPS to ensure data integrity and confidentiality.